Stack Traces#

 Simple stack traces#

-If your system has the prerequisites described above, and the crash you are reporting is not from a Flatpak app, the steps to generate a stack trace are very simple.
+If your system has the prerequisites described above, and the crash you are reporting is not from a Flatpak app, you can follow the steps below.

 First install gdb, the GNU debugger, if it’s not already installed.
 Then simply run these commands: